daniel-templates/template-project/README.md

 ```

-### Merging changes from the parent template into the project:
+### Merging changes from the parent template into the project

 1. Check for updates:

 ```
     git fetch --all
 ```

 2. Merge each parent template's `main` branch into the local `dev` branch:

 ```
     git checkout dev
     git merge --no-ff template-project/main